CU-ESIIL/Innovation-Summit-2024__2_Ecosystem-cycles-under-climate-change/README.md

 ## Getting Help
 - If you encounter any issues or have questions, please refer to the [ESIIL Support Page](https://esiil-support-page-url/) or contact the repository maintainers directly.

-## Customize Your Repository
-- **Edit This Readme**: Update with information specific to your project.
-- **Update Group Member Bios**: Add detailed information about each group member's expertise and role.
-- **Organize Your Code**: Use logical structure and clear naming conventions.
-- **Document Your Data**: Include a data directory with README files for datasets.
-- **Outline Your Methods**: Create a METHODS.md file for methodologies and tools.
-- **Set Up Project Management**: Use 'Issues' and 'Projects' for task tracking.
-- **Add a License**: Include an appropriate open-source license.
-- **Create Contribution Guidelines**: Establish a CONTRIBUTING.md file.
-- **Review and Merge Workflow**: Document your process for reviewing and merging changes.
-- **Establish Communication Channels**: Set up channels like Slack or Discord for discussions.

-Remember, the goal is to make your repository clear, accessible, and useful for all current and future researchers.
-Happy researching!